THE MINISTRY OF THE HOLY SPIRIT (Part 3)

 The Greek word translated “glorify” in John 16:14 is “doxazo”

-In other words, the Holy Spirit glorifying or magnifying Christ is simply causing the divine life, nature, glory, wisdom, power, and gifts of Christ in the believers to become manifest, acknowledge or recognize by all the people.
+In other words, the Holy Spirit glorifying or magnifying Christ is simply causing the divine life, nature, glory, wisdom, power, and gifts of Christ in the believers to become manifest, acknowledged or recognized by all the people.

 When you receive, believe, internalize, and walk in the revelation knowledge of your spiritual oneness or identity with Christ as a new creation, you are cooperating with the Holy Spirit to glorify Christ in and through your life.